Approach & Press¶

 - Visible effect — The crowd forms a trailing wake behind a moving player instead of spreading evenly around them.

-- Gameplay effect — Creates zombie-horde chase feel and makes kiting more legible to the player.
+- Gameplay effect — Creates horde-chase feel and makes kiting more legible to the player.

-- Increase when — You want enemies to feel like they are pouring after the player.
+- Increase when — You want enemies to pour after the player.

-- Decrease when — You want interception, flanking, or a clean all-sides surround.
+- Decrease when — You want interception, flanking, or even all-sides pressure.

 - Pitfalls — Only applies when the target has velocity.
 High values make kiting easier because agents prefer the rear arc.
 Combining a high value here with high

-Look-Ahead Timein Predictive Catch-Up sends mixed signals. - Technical effect — Adds
+Look-Ahead Timein Predictive Catch-Up sends conflicting signals. - Technical effect — Adds

 Practical Usage Guidance¶

-Avoid relying on this alone for strafing enemies, orbiting hazards, or enemies that should keep a strict minimum distance.
-In those cases, combine lightly with Orbit Style or use a lower approach weight.
+Avoid relying on this alone for strafing enemies or enemies that need a strict minimum distance.
+Pair lightly with Orbit Style for those, or lower the approach weight to give orbit room to steer.

 Gameplay Interpretation¶

-Strong approach weight and low combat standoff (configured in Surround Shape) make enemies feel aggressive.
+Strong approach weight and low combat standoff make enemies feel aggressive — the crowd presses hard against the target body.
 High trailing distance makes the horde feel like a chase wave, which tends to make kiting easier but reads more clearly to the player.

 Quickstart — tune in this order

-Approach Weightuntil pursuit pressure feels right against the movement profile. - Tune the ring size in Surround Shape — set
+Approach Weightuntil pursuit pressure feels right against the movement profile. - Set

-Arrival Distanceonly if agents overshoot or stop too early near their slots. - Add
+Arrival Distanceonly if agents overshoot or stop too early. - Add